 The Kyary Pamyu Pamyu official shop, which despite the name didn’t really have much merchandise, in fact I didn’t find anything to buy.

-Inamo Restaurants were there show casing their interactive tables
+As well as the stalls Inamo Restaurants were there showcasing their interactive restaurant tables

 this is something I will be experiencing one birthday soon.

 Another new stall was the Hyper Japan shop, quite small and not much on offer but it was cool to see Hyper Japan branching out in this way.

 a big selected area of the floor was filled with designer cars, very cool designs and looks unique and most cost a boom, I didn’t spend to much time with them as I am not that big on cars.